Actress speaks out as trans storyline cut from Pixar's Win or Lose

-The transgender actress who voiced a trans character cut from Disney Pixar’s animated series Win or Lose has said she is “very disheartened” by the situation.
+The transgender actress who voiced a trans character cut from Disney Pixar’s animated series Win or Lose, Chanel Stewart, has said she is “very disheartened” by the situation.

 Yesterday (17 December) it was revealed that dialogue revolving around a character’s transgender identity would be cut from the upcoming series, which focuses on a school softball team prepping for a big game.